geoext/geoext3-ws/README.md

 * Start the workshop server with `npm start`.
 * Open `http://localhost:4000`.

-## Preparation steps for OSGeo-Live v10.0
+## Preparation steps for OSGeo-Live

-If you do not have Node.js installed (e.g. if you work on a fresh [OSGeo-Live v10.0](https://live.osgeo.org/)), you will need to install it.
+If you do not have Node.js installed (e.g. if you work on a fresh [OSGeo-Live](https://live.osgeo.org/)), you will need to install it.
 Here are some example commands you need to issue in a terminal to get everything the workshop depends upon.

 First, let's install [`nvm` (Node Version Manager)](https://github.com/creationix/nvm) which we use to manage installations of Node.js.: